Veiled Prophet Parade and Ball: 1972 - Unmasking the Prophet

-On December 23, 1972, six women with tickets provided by debutantes and two of them, white women Gena Scott and Jane Sauer, walked together into Kiel Auditorium.
-Then Charles Reed, that year's Black Veiled Prophet went to the entrance with Beverly Crosby and Florence Jarrett, presented the gatekeeper with three tickets and a statement demanding entrance.
+They tapped two white woman members of ACTION in particular for the task: Gena Scott and Jane Sauer.
+ACTION had acquired four tickets, including two from a higher up member in the VP organization.
+On December 23, 1972, Gena Scott, Phyllis Knight, and Jane Sauer, dressed in their white formal evening gowns, walked together into Kiel Auditorium at the south entrance.
+Meanwhile, Charles Reed, that year's Black Veiled Prophet went to the entrance with Beverly Crosby and Florence Jarrett, presented the gatekeeper with three tickets and a statement demanding entrance.
 They were denied entry because they were not "dressed properly."
 Refusing to leave, they were arrested and taken to a police station.